The Department of Psychology and Neuroscience at the University of Colorado Boulder offers a PhD degree with five subplans:

 Requirements

-All students are admitted with the expectation that they will work toward the PhD degree.
-Students receive a Master of Arts degree in the course of working toward the PhD.
-Students who receive the PhD degree must demonstrate that they are proficient in some broad subject of learning and that they can critically evaluate work in this field.
-Furthermore, they must show the ability to work independently in their chosen field and must make an original contribution of significance to the advancement of knowledge.
+Students are admitted into one of five doctoral subplans in psychology and neuroscience.
+Throughout the course of study, students must demonstrate that they are proficient in a broad subject of learning and that they can critically evaluate work in their chosen field.
+Students must also show the ability to work independently in their research domain and must make an original contribution of significance to the advancement of knowledge.

 In the first year of graduate study, there is a first-year research requirement that starts the student on an active program of research.
-First-year graduate students typically enroll in a two-semester graduate statistical sequence.
-The student also must enroll in a sequence of courses designed to give exposure to various research topics and methods.
-In later years, a variety of advanced research seminars are taught on a regular basis.
+First-year graduate students typically enroll in a two-semester graduate statistical sequence and introductory coursework.
+The student also must enroll in a sequence of courses designed to give exposure to a breadth of research topics and methods.
+In later years, a variety of advanced research seminars are taught to provide students with a depth of knowledge within their areas of interest.